(Ehrenberg) Lange-Bertalot and Metzeltin in Lange-Bertalot 2000 Category: Symmetrical biraphid

 Striae in 10 µm: 22-27

-Valves are elliptical, with rostrate to rostrate/apiculate to capitate/apiculate apices.
+Valves are elliptic, with rostrate to rostrate/apiculate to capitate/apiculate apices.
 The axial area is narrow and expanded at the center to form a transapically oval to circular central area.
 The raphe is filiform, straight to slightly undulate.
 The external proximal raphe ends are prominent and dilated.
 Areolae are punctate.
-Striae are arranged in rows: transapical rows and two oblique rows.
+Striae are decussate, that is, areolae are arranged in multiple rows - a transapical row and two oblique rows.

 This is a distinctive species.
 Our observations expand the size range of this taxon beyond that reported by Patrick and Reimer (1966).
 Note that the valve apices are variable in shape and typically more rostrate than the population illustrated here (Edlund et al. 2006).